 Frequently Asked Questions (FAQs)

-While they may contain similar information, an invoice is a request for payment for goods and services provided, whereas a receipt is confirmation of payment by the customer.
+While they may contain similar information, an invoice is a request for payment for goods and services provided, whereas a receipt is the confirmation of payment by the customer.

 The terms “invoice” and “bill” are two accounting terms that are often misunderstood.
-An invoice is a document that you send to customers to ask for payment, while a bill is a document you received from vendors requesting payment.
+An invoice is a document that you send to customers to ask for payment, while a bill is a document you receive from vendors requesting payment.
 In other words, what the sender refers to as an invoice is often called a bill by the customer.

 Bottom Line